onefrankguy/frankmitchell.org/posts/smoothly-scrolling-a-vertical-shooter-with-javascript.md

 <div id="tree-scroll-play" style="position: absolute; top: 0; left: 0" class="icon icon-small icon-square"><div class="icon-play"></div></div>
 </div>

+The addition of trees drops the frame rate a litte.
+I'm down to 11 FPS on my Pi.
+Depending on the kind of game you're building, this may or may not be acceptable.
+Either way, it's a great jumping off point for your own scrolling world.

 ## Credits ##

+The idea for scrolling a world filled with trees comes from Sarah's [Hello Game][], where you wonder through a forest.

 Graphics for this demo come from a sprite set by [Urbansquall][].
 They where posted to the Game Poetry blog back in 2009, and I've kept them around on my